top of page

 I blinked, wondering if I’d just been recruited for a covert op… or was about to get a head slap for reasons unknown.

-Armed with that knowledge, I created the Mental Health Warrior Program — a bold new SELF-HELP approach that puts YOU in charge.
-With it, you can take control of your emotions, triumph over challenges and build the life you really want.
+Armed with that knowledge, I created the Mental Health Warrior Program — a bold SELF-HELP approach that puts YOU in charge.
+It gives you real-life tools to take charge of your emotions, triumph over challenges and build the life you really want.

 Lesson 1: Learn from Your Mistakes, but Don’t Freeze Up